Latest quarterly Global Economic Outlook

 If you are interested in subscribing to the Global Economic Outlook, please complete this form

-- Following these developments, we have raised our forecast for global GDP growth this year from 4½ per cent to 5½ per cent.
-For 2022, we now project GDP growth of 4¼ per cent (up from 3¾ per cent).
+- We have raised our forecast for global GDP growth this year from 5½ per cent to almost 6 per cent, with GDP growth of 4½ per cent (up from 4¼ per cent) for 2022.

-- The pandemic has led to GDP being lower than anticipated.
-We estimate that the pandemic will result in the level of global GDP being around $6½ trillion (about 4 per cent of GDP) lower in 2025 than our pre-pandemic expectation, with the cumulative loss of GDP up to 2025 amounting to around $36 trillion.
+- Despite government interventions, we estimate that the pandemic will result in global GDP being around $4 trillion (about 2½ per cent) lower in 2025 than our pre-pandemic expectation.

 - The likelihood of slower human capital growth, because of educational disruption, reduced on-the-job training and the increase in unemployment, partly explain such a longer-term economic scarring.